pak-center/ncitizen/README.md

 * [TOO](#todo)
 * [License](#license)
 ## General info
-**Nakshatra Citizen** - COBOL PGM to extract dates of birth from BIG DATA in DB2 using SQL query in batch processing.
+**Nakshatra Citizen** - COBOL PGM to extract dates of birth from BIG DATA in DB2 using SQL queries in batch processing.
 Does simple Vedic Astrology calculations for 27 Nakshatras by grouping processing data into 27 collections.
 Afterwards, does the analytics and displays the statistics with horizontal bar view.
 At the end, writes them to the data set as a report.
 ## Technologies